 After all, every company needs to make a profit.
 Either they earn money through advertising/affiliate commissions, or they make money by directly charging me.

-But CRED does not have any revenue source today, except potential lead generation through offers.
+But CRED does not have any major revenue source today, except potential lead generation through offers.
 Even with the addition of 1.5% fees for RentPay or the lead gen fees from personal loans, they are not making much revenue.
 They are mostly running on VC funding.

 But someday, VC funding will run out, and they will need to make money.
 What will they do then?